No products in the cart.

 Today, a search for fatherhood resources brings up, at best, a third the number of educational books, videos, and programs than moms have.
 No big surprise there.
 Almost half of moms say they actively look for information about motherhood, while less than a quarter of dads do research.
 The market isn’t quite there yet.
 It’s relatively new territory and dads aren’t typically the best at asking for help.

 But, help is here—more than ever.
 All you have to do reach for it.
-Here are five of the best sources of information about fatherhood and parenting out there today.
+Here are six of the best sources of information about fatherhood and parenting out there today.

 The National Fatherhood Initiative runs the excellent online resource, Fatherhood.org.
 For over 25 years, NFI has provided the most comprehensive fatherhood resources for communities, military families, correctional facilities, and government agencies.
 You can download free e-books, webinars, and there’s even a free mobile app that helps dads develop schedules and checklists for spending time with kids.
 In addition to educational resources you can use in your daily life, you’ll also find grassroots tools to educate your community or a local organization.